 You are here: MBA & Master » Mannheim Master of Applied Data Science & Measurement » Curriculum and Lecturers

-The three study tracks allow you to tailor the curriculum to your personal and professional needs.
 The wide range of courses in the ﬁve skill areas – Research Design, Data Generating Process, Data Curation Storage, Data Analysis, and Data Output/Access – guarantees that you gain a thorough understanding of the entire subject area throughout the program.
+Elective courses allow you to tailor the curriculum to your personal and professional needs.
 On average, each study period (spring, summer, and fall) includes two to three courses that vary between four and 12 weeks in duration.
 ECTS credits are awarded accordingly.

 The course introduces the student to a set of principles of survey and data science that are the basis of standard practices in these fields.
 The course exposes the student to key terminology and concepts of collecting and analyzing data from surveys and other data sources to gain insights and to test hypotheses about the nature of human and social behavior and interaction.
 It will also present a framework that will allow the student to evaluate the influence of different error sources on the quality of data.